Fitness Facts

 • Supports brain health and age-related resilience

-• Enhances ability to exercise longer and recover better
+• Enhances ability to exercise longer and recover more efficiently

 Exercise examples: